Deception Tip 99:

 You’re getting into their hearts with these questions, that’s what this is doing.
 This is poking down into their heart and retrieving things that might be important to them.
 It’s retrieving memories or past things that aren’t even related to what’s going on now, but you’re making them related by redirecting some kind of a question and a feeling.

-What this does is it make them feel like you really care, maybe you do or maybe you don’t.
+What this does is, it makes them feel like you really care, maybe you do or maybe you don’t.
 Either way, if someone feels like you care about them and you care about what they’re saying, you cared enough to ask these questions.
-Let’s face it, no one really asks about how it made you feel or did it bring back any memories or what it sounded like or tasted like, no one asks these questions.
+Let’s face it, no one really asks about how it made you feel or did it bring back any memories, or what it sounded like or tasted like, no one asks these questions.

 So, when you ask them, not only is it going to be a little unusual but it’s going to arise some feelings inside of them.
 Wow, this is unusual, this person is strange, they care, they’re asking these questions, I’m going to answer them.
 By doing that, you’re developing that deeper relationship with them and you’re going to get them to be more cooperative and they’re going to feel like they like you a little bit more.